 Welcome to the Edison Pageant of Light

 Edison Pageant of Light exists to perpetuate the memory of Thomas Alva Edison.
-Although he lived in New England most of his lifetime, Fort Myers became the beloved winter home to the inventor.
+Although he lived in New Jersey most of his lifetime, Fort Myers became the beloved winter home to the inventor.
 Edison established his winter retreat in Fort Myers in 1885 and spent many seasons at his estate until his death in 1931.
 While in Fort Myers, Edison brought national recognition to what was then a small town, enticing other notables to relocate to the area.

 The Edison Pageant of Light was the inspiration of the late Robert Halgrim, newspaperman an personal friend of Mr. Edison.
 Mr. Halgrim wanted to create a celebration paying homage to the great inventor which would become a living memorial to the man himself.
 The Fort Myers Woman’s Community Club and the Jaycees enthusiastically helped him develop the mythical kingdom of Edisonia concept.

 In 1938, seven years after Thomas Edison’s death, the related events became annual events and have remained since pausing only from 1942-1945 during the war.